Visulth/MineMogulMods/README.md

 # DeletePickaxes

-Deletes all pickaxes when deleting physics objects from the start menu (including ones in your inventory)
+Deletes all pickaxes (including ones in your inventory) when deleting physics objects from the pause menu

 (Someone bought 1000 pickaxes)